×

 Learn about local history at the town’s array of museums, including the Museum of Truckee History (MoTH), the Truckee Railroad Museum, and the small but compelling Old Jail Museum.
 Stroll along the self-guided historic downtown walking tour, or, while driving along Donner Pass Road, stop at the numerous interpretive signs that make up the outdoor 20 Mile Museum—you’ll learn about such things as ice harvesting, ski history, Native American petroglyphs in the area and more.

 Local history is also a focus, along with nature, at the independent bookstore, Word After Word Books, where you’ll find a Kids’ Room well stocked with books for children of all ages.
 Or take home cool souvenirs and home decor with a mountain edge from Bespoke, a curated gift store owned by the husband-and-wife team of Brian Hess and Heather River.
 Sharing the space with Bespoke is the couple’s combo gallery, retail store, and arts classroom Atelier, where aspiring creatives come learn how to do everything from knit to screen-print to arrange flowers.
 For many shops in Truckee, sustainability is not just a shared value, but a way of doing business.
-Learn about six of such businesses here.
+Learn about six such businesses here.
 Adding to the city’s commitment to sustainability is a free Truckee Area Rapid Transit (TART) shuttle; download the TART Connect phone app for rides between your lodgings and downtown.

 Where to Eat and Drink in Truckee

 The town has also become something of a foodie hot spot, with sophisticated but comfortable mountain cuisine options, including StellaPianeta, and Drunken Monkey, a favorite for sushi lovers.
-Chef-owners John and Nyna Weatherson dream up inventive prix fixe menus at Trokay, where you can also take classes about cheese pairings or making your own pasta, and Great Gold’s “mountain Italian” cuisine has proven to be a new local hot spot since it opened in late 2020.
-Moody’s Bistro Bar & Beats is Truckee’s nightlife landmark, serving up roadhouse-style food and live jazz inside the 1873 Truckee Hotel.
+Chef-owners John and Nyna Weatherson dream up inventive prix fixe menus at Trokay, where you can also take classes about cheese pairings or making your own pasta, and Great Gold’s “mountain Italian” cuisine has proven to be a local favorite since it opened in late 2020.
+New places to satisfy every craving are opening all the time—read about a few of the newest additions to the Truckee/Tahoe dining sceneMoody’s Bistro Bar & Beats is Truckee’s nightlife landmark, serving up roadhouse-style food and live jazz inside the 1873 Truckee Hotel.
 Nab a seat at the bar to watch acts like Mose Allison and Shotgun Wedding Quintet (check the Truckee-Tahoe nightlife page for more live music options).
 For quality wines and wine tasting, visit Uncorked Truckee or The Pour House, both of which have a wide selection of wines on hand from small vineyards around the world.
-If you are exploring the city with kids in tow, take note of these family-friendly restaurants in Truckee from Visit Truckee-Tahoe’s site.

 Craft beer also has a strong presence here, thanks to breweries such as FiftyFifty Brewing Co., which recently won best brewing group of the year.
 Be sure to visit Alibi Ale Works - Truckee Public House, which does triple duty as a pilot brewery with the largest beer garden in town, a live music venue, and a great family-friendly restaurant (get one of their brats on a pretzel bun).